LonglonWu/PtychoAlignTools/README.md

  **Load Probes**
-* By clicking on "Load Probes" a file dialog will prompt allowing for opening up to 12 images of probe scans and load them as a 4x3 map of single reconstructed probes.
+* By clicking on "Load Probes" a dialog will prompt asking for user input of number of columns and rows the scan map has, then a file dialog will prompt allowing for opening images of probe scans and load them as map of single reconstructed probes.

  ![alt text](https://github.com/ElettraSciComp/PtychoAlignTools/blob/dev/pictures/ptychoAlign_GUI_B.png)